appacademy/jumpstart/part7/iterator_readings.md

 ---
 ### `#step`

-Lastly, let's count from 0 to 100, but in increments of 5.
+Finally, let's count from 0 to 100, but in increments of 5.

   ```ruby
     0.step(100, 5) do |n|